pantheon-systems/documentation/source/_docs/guides/composer_convert.md

 Follow suit with any other custom code you need to carry over.

 #### Settings.php
 Your existing site may have customizations to `settings.php` or any other config files.
 Review these carefully and extract relavent changes from these files to copy over, always review any file paths referenced in the code as these may change in the transition.
-It is not wise to completely overwrite the file with the old one as there are customizations for moving the configuration directory you don't want to overwrite.
+It is not wise to completely overwrite the file with the old one as there are customizations for moving the configuration directory you don't want to overwrite as well as platform specific customizations.
+The resulting `settings.php` shoul d have no `$databases` array.

 #### Configuration
 The preferred (and assumed) location of the configuration directories when using a nested docroot and Composer is at the root of the repository next to the web directory: